 Planting to retain the surface layers will be assessed.
 Ideally, if stocks allow, topsoil will be used to cover the area of restoration.
 Alternatively, septic tank effluent cake could be used as a soil enhancer.
-The area would then be closely planted with endemics suited to the environment and then have limited requirement for on-going maintenance.
+The area would then be closely planted with endemics suited to the environment, as per the HPLS Landscaping Plan (Document: ERM-2016-001), and then have limited requirement for on-going maintenance.
 Planting would ideally be mulched and flooded as a first watering.

-The St Helena National Trust (SHNT) is pursuing trials in the marginally more elevated Millennium Forest (MF) and a small experimental plantation was assessed on the landfill site itself.
-Species that maybe suitable include hair grass, bone seed and scrubwood.
-Consultation with the SHNT will be required to ensure appropriate plants are selected due to the possibility of hybridisation with endemic plants currently encountered at MF.
+The St Helena National Trust (SHNT) is pursuing trials in the marginally more elevated Millennium Forest (MF).
+Species suitable include creeper, hair grass and samphire.
+Consultation with the SHNT and LEMP have been undertaken to ensure appropriate plants are selected to prevent hybridisation with endemic plants currently encountered at MF.